Sumit-Rodge/TASK_TRACKER/README.md

-# TODO-List
+# TASK-TRACKER
+A web app that keeps track of your regular tasks for you.
-Basic todo list for tracking your daily activities . built using HTML , CSS and VANILLA JAVASCIPT
+TASK TRACKER is built using HTML , CSS and VANILLA JAVASCIPT